top of page

 - Creates a protective barrier between skin & compression garment

-- Prevents fluid accumulation & fibrosis formation
+- Prevents fluid/swelling accumulation and fibrosis formation

-- Softens hardened/fibrotic tissues
+- Softens areas of hardened/fibrotic tissue

 When can scar tissue be worked on?

-Techniques can be performed once scars are fully closed, typically beginning 4-6 weeks after the surgical procedure/injury.
+Techniques can be performed once scars are fully closed, typically beginning 3-4 weeks after the surgical procedure/injury.
 Newly healed scars require gentle mobilization, whereas fully matured scars can benefit from slightly deeper techniques.
 The key to successful scar tissue treatment involves a “less is more” approach.
 Client comfort is priority; bodywork depth & pressure will continually be adjusted to insure the client remains comfortable throughout the session.

-Prolonged swelling, skin tension near incisions, healing complications, genetics, sun exposure, inadequate wound care, poor nutrition, lack of hydration etc. can have a negative impact on the quality & appearance of your connective tissue repair.
+Prolonged swelling, skin tension near incisions, healing complications, genetics, sun exposure, inadequate wound care, poor nutrition, lack of hydration etc.

 Following your surgeons instructions, managing post-surgical swelling, getting quality rest, avoiding incision tension, preventing infection, insuring proper wound care, avoiding sun exposure, consuming adequate nutrition/hydration & receiving skilled post-surgical bodywork can all have a positive impact on the quality of your connective tissue repair.